India / Tata Tea/CAO Vice President Request

 While CAO has assumed for the purposes of the current appraisal that the E&S review process should have been conducted under IFC's 2006 Sustainability Framework, this question will remain open as part of the compliance audit.

-The Terms of Reference for the audit are in preparation.
-CAO's appraisal report is available in English at the link below.
-CAO has another case open under its Ombudsman function related to IFC's involvement in APPL.
-Details of that case (India/Tata Tea-01/Assam) can be found through the link at the bottom of this page.
+CAO's appraisal report and terms of reference for a compliance investigation are available at the link below.
+CAO has another case open under its compliance function related to IFC's investment in APPL.
+Details of that case (India/Tata Tea-02/Assam) can be found through the link at the bottom of this page.
+The terms of reference posted under this cover both cases.

 - Project Name & Number